Alfie Davis: Bellator MMA

 Returning to Bellator, Davis faced Daniele Scatizzi at Bellator 217 on 2 February 2019.
 He won the bout by unanimous decision.

 Davis faced Jorge Kanella at Bellator 223 on 22 June 2019.
 He won the bout by unanimous decision.

 Davis faced Alessandro Botti at Bellator London 2 on 23 November 2019.
 He won the bout by unanimous decision.

 Davis faced Akonne Wanliss at Bellator Milan 2 on 26 September 2020.
 He won the bout by unanimous decision.

 Davis faced Alexandr Shabliy on 21 May 2021, at Bellator 259.
 He lost the bout by unanimous decision.

 Davis faced Tim Wilde on 13 May 2022, at Bellator 281.
 The bout ended as a majority draw.

 Davis faced Thibault Gouti on 29 October 2022, at Bellator 287.
 He won the bout via unanimous decision.

 Davis faced Aalon Cruz on 11 August 2023, at Bellator 298.
 He won the bout by unanimous decision.

 Davis faced Oscar Ownsworth on 22 March 2024, at Bellator Champions Series 1.
 He won the bout by unanimous decision.

 Professional Fighters League

 2024 season

 Making his PFL debut, Davis faced Mansour Barnaoui on 29 November 2024, at PFL 10.
 He lost the fight by a rear-naked choke submission in the third round.

 2025 season

 On 26 February 2025, the promotion officially revealed that Davis joined the 2025 PFL Lightweight Tournament.

 In the quarterfinal, Davis faced Clay Collard on 18 April 2025, at PFL 3.
 He won the bout by TKO in the first round.

 In the semifinals, Davis faced Brent Primus on 20 June 2025, at PFL 6.
 He won the bout by unanimous decision.

 In the final, Davis faced Gadzhi Rabadanov on 15 August 2025, at PFL 9.
 He won the bout by unanimous decision to win the tournament.

+2026

+Davis faced Usman Nurmagomedov for the PFL Lightweight Championship on 7 February 2026, at PFL Dubai.
+He lost the bout via submission in the third round.

+Davis rematched against Alexandr Shabliy on June 27, 2026, at PFL San Diego.
+He lost the fight via unanimous decision.